 Crispy and crunchy on the outside, these croquettes are soft and tender on the inside – almost like a savoury truffle.
 They are great as an appetiser, but also make a great meal served with rice, a fried egg and a salad.

 Remove skin from the alheira sausages and put them in together in a container.
 Remove any bones or labels so there is nothing left in the meat.
 Roll the meat into small spheres weighing approx 25g each.

-- Remove skin from the alheira sausage and put them in together in a container.
+Remove skin from the alheira sausage and put them in together in a container.

-- Look for meat bones, labels so anything is left with the meat.
+Look for meat bones, labels so anything is left with the meat.

-- Turn the meat into small spheres weighing approx. 25 gr each.
+Turn the meat into small spheres weighing approx. 25 gr each.

-- Beat the eggs and put them, the flour and the panko bread crumbs into three separate bowls.
+Beat the eggs and put them, the flour and the panko bread crumbs into three separate bowls.

-- Dredge the balls in the flour, dip in the egg, then coat with the bread crumbs.
+Dredge the balls in the flour, dip in the egg, then coat with the bread crumbs.

-- Once they’re all coated, put the croquettes in a container, label and store them in the fridge at 5 degrees
+Once they’re all coated, put the croquettes in a container, label and store them in the fridge at 5 degrees.

-- Heat a large non-stick pan over high heat until simmering, make sure to add enough oil to cover the croquettes while frying.
+Heat a large non-stick pan over high heat until simmering, make sure to add enough oil to cover the croquettes while frying.

-- Fry the croquettes in batches, turning often until crisp.
+Fry the croquettes in batches, turning often until crisp.
 Serve with the lemon mayo.